I like lists and here is a list. Not as exciting as ski days, but arguably more hygge.

 Our Missing Hearts- Celeste Ng- I wish I like this book since Jimmy gave it to me.
 But I did not so I took it to the free library in our neighborhood and it’s already been snatched up (yes… I did go back to see if my donations were appreciated.
 What can I say?).

 Berlin- Bea Stratton- Nothing tickles my fancy like junk fiction written smartly.
 An unreliable narrarator who really takes you for a wild ride.
 Also, she seems to be searching for this thing, that by the end of the book she actually seems to have, but then doesn’t get to keep.
 Love.
+Side note: I bought this at Powell Books in Portland and passed it on to Sammy and Lizzie.

 Idiot- Elif Batuman- So.
 Fucking.
 Smart.
 It made me feel like I was 19 all over again.
 I laughed my way through this book.

 Yellow Face- RF Kuang- A fast read.
-The protagonist is a total horror show, and you spend the book waiting for her conscious to kick in.
+The protagonist is a total horror show, and you spend the book waiting for her conscience to kick in.
 While this book centered on theft, it made me consider cultural appropriation, and I wonder if there is a bit more grey area than people like to admit.
 For instance, sampling in rap.
 A pinch of a different time and a different tune feels additive.

 The Nix- Nathan Hill- I did not love this book, but I did like it.
 Specifically I liked the Scandinavian folklore and the concept of that which we love most having the power to destroy us.
 The plot got a little in the weeds for me, however.